MarcoMuellner/domaindrivenjs/packages/core/src/repositories/repositories-guide.md

-# Working with Repositories in domainify
+# Working with Repositories in domaindrivenjs

 Repositories are a fundamental building block in Domain-Driven Design (DDD).
-This guide explains how to create and use repositories effectively in your domain model with domainify.
+This guide explains how to create and use repositories effectively in your domain model with domaindrivenjs.

 ## What are Repositories?